mplabs/generator-cubbles/README.md

 ## Introduction
 The generators provide a scaffolding using [Yeoman](http://yeoman.io) (a scaffolding tool for the web).
-It lets you easily create and customize Cubixx (custom) web packages via the command line.
+It lets you easily create and customize Cubbles (custom) web packages via the command line.
 This saves you time writing boilerplate code so you can start writing up the logic to your components straight away.

 ## Features
-* Scaffolding Cubixx-WebPackages
+* Scaffolding Cubbles-WebPackages
 * Prompting for the most important config-values
 * Validation of user input values.